Early Real-time Estimation of Infectious Disease Reproduction Number: Numerical results

-It is worth noting that $T^{r}(t)$ is a functional of $\lambda_i(t)$, $\lambda_r(t)$ and $J(t)$ (see equations \eqref{Tr} and \eqref{eq:psi_r}).
-Therefore, when $\lambda_r$ is constant, the condition $T^{r}(t)\frac{z_{2}}{z_{1}}=1$ allows one to evaluate, from a given time series, one of the three quantities $\lambda_i$, $\lambda_r$ or $\frac{z_{2}}{z_{1}}$, if the other two quantities are assumed to be known (this statement holds even if $\lambda_r$ is a function of time, in which case a more elaborate equation \eqref{R0r} should be used).
-For instance, we simulated again the epidemic on the binomial and exponential networks presented earlier, but this time with constant values for $\lambda_r$ and $\lambda_i$.
-Using these values and the obtained $\tilde{J}(t)$, we calculated the value of $\frac{z_{2}}{z_{1}}$, which is presented in figure (\ref{Flo:z2z1}) for the binomial (left panel) and exponential (right panel) networks.
-The green line shows our estimates using the above condition, while the red line is calculated directly from the network structure.
+In order to assess the variability of our estimator, we simulated one hundred different realizations of the epidemic process and then estimated the value of $\R_{0}$ for each of them.
+Figure~\ref{fig_R0variability} shows the mean estimated value plus/minus one standard deviation (averaging across realizations) for each network.
+Notice that the variability for the exponential network is bigger than for the binomial network.
+We attribute this to the fact that the exponential degree distribution has a larger variance.
+In addition, the $\R_{0}$ estimate for the exponential network also appears to have a negative bias.
+As mentioned above, we attribute this phenomena to finite size effects, which are stronger for this network in comparison to the binomial.

-As a second example, we used the same epidemic simulations, but this time we used as input the values for $\lambda_r$ and $\frac{z_{2}}{z_{1}}$ that were derived directly from simulations and estimated the value of $\lambda_i$ which is shown in figure \ref{Flo:beta} for the binomial (left panel) and exponential (right panel) networks.
-Here again, one would observe very good agreement between the value of $\lambda_i$ used in the simulations (black line) and its estimated value from the condition $T^{r}(t)\frac{z_{2}}{z_{1}}=1$ (red circles).
+It is worth noting that $\tilde{T}^{r}(t)$ is a function of $\lambda_{i}(\tau)$, $\lambda_{r}(\tau)$ and $J(t)$ (see Equations \eqref{eq:T}, \eqref{eq:psi_r} and \eqref{Tr}).
+Therefore, when $\lambda_{r}$ is constant, the condition $\tilde{T}^{r}(t)Z_{x}=1$ allows one to evaluate, for a given time series, one of the three quantities $\lambda_{i}$, $\lambda_{r}$ or $Z_{x}$, if the other two quantities are assumed to be known (this statement holds even if $\lambda_{r}$ is a function of time, in which case the more complex Equation \eqref{R0r} should be used).
+Examples of the estimation of $\lambda_{i}$ or $Z_{x}$ when the other quantities are assumed to be known are shown in the following.